More Articles

 • Crafts such as drawing, painting, and ceramics

-• Ditch the calculator once in while and forcing yourself to do the calculation
+• Ditch the calculator once in a while and forcing yourself to do the calculation

 • Volunteering